bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module4-web-application-deployment/assignment.md

 - Deploy your app!
 Suggested app name `twitoff-yourusername`
 - Debug!
 You'll definitely have to debug some...

-If using the Heroku CLI the following commands may be helpful to you.
+If using the Render.com dashboard or CLI, the following tips may be helpful to you:

-- `heroku log` is your (command line) friend, as is `heroku run` (see below)
+- Checking the logs in the Render.com dashboard is your friend, as is running commands in the shell interface
-- Logging into the Heroku control panel in your browser can also help
+- Logging into the Render.com control panel in your browser can help troubleshoot issues
-- `heroku config:set variable=value` lets you set environment variables
+- Adding environment variables via the Environment tab in your service settings is crucial for configuration
-- `heroku addons:create heroku-postgresql:hobby-dev` creates a free hosted PostgreSQL database and assigns the `DATABASE_URL` environment variable appropriately ([more info](https://devcenter.heroku.com/articles/heroku-postgresql))
+- Render.com offers PostgreSQL databases that you can easily connect to your application ([more info](https://render.com/docs/databases))
 - Help your classmates!
 Deploying is always rough at first, and you'll see and learn new things by helping each other as well